-This advertising content was produced in collaboration with SevenFifty and our sponsor Comité National du Pineau des Charentes; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
+This advertising content was produced in collaboration with our sponsor Comité National du Pineau des Charentes; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
 For more information, please refer to our ethics guidelines.

 “Do you know Pineau?” asked Ms. Franky Marshall, a top bartender in New York City who collaborates on Pineau des Charentes educational programs with the Comité National du Pineau des Charentes (CNPC), when she kicked off a master class on Pineau des Charentes for wine buyers at SevenFifty House on September 16.
 Beverage professionals in the U.S. are starting to take notice of Pineau, she said, explaining that education has been key to introducing the product to the market.
 “We are focused on educating the trade,” said Marshall, “so that you guys can educate the consumer.”

 The master class was a companion event to a walk-around tasting that Marshall hosted for buyers in April at SevenFifty House.
 In the class, Marshall led attendees through an in-depth exploration of the category.
 Buyers learned about the history and tradition surrounding Pineau des Charentes, how and where the vin de liqueur from France’s Cognac region is produced, how versatile it is, and the numerous ways on- and off-premise operators can promote it among customers.
 Additionally, Marshall offered an overview of the current markets for Pineau, the production rates for the category, and an overview of the regulations that define its appellation d’origine contrôlée (AOC) status.